2. PERSONALITY & ENVIRONMENT

 • great difficulty creating a new way to life that is both healthy and pleasurable

-Fortunately, doing ‘the work’ & sometimes the right medication will help to lift the misery.
+Fortunately, doing ‘the work’ & sometimes the right medication will help to lift the compulsion & the misery.
 We can pursue our dreams, without drama!
 Progress is it’s own re-enforcer.
 Eventually, we will find things to do that hold our interest because we love them, & we look forward to down time & relaxation.

 NEXT: Heathy Risk